janeyugtan/Website-Portfolio/README.md

         preview: '',
         kicker: 'Ways I Work',
         title: 'Maintenance & Retainers',
-        summary: 'This is for clients who already have systems in place and want ongoing support to maintain, improve, or update them over time.',
+        summary: 'Best for clients who already have systems in place and want ongoing support to maintain, improve, or update them.',
         stat: 'Starts at $500 / month',
         detailTitle: 'What this is best for',
         bullets: [